-To date, monitoring results indicate that the majority of river restoration elements implemented throughout the Project are achieving, or are on target to meet, Project goals and performance standards as outlined in the monitoring plan and regulatory permits.
+To date, monitoring results indicate that river restoration elements implemented throughout the Project are achieving, or are on target to meet Project goals and performance standards as outlined in the monitoring plan and regulatory permits.
 The cumulative amount of fine sediment reduced as a result of Project completion is 257,260 metric tons with an estimated 16,394 metric tons/year reduced each year from the Napa River watershed amortized over the next 20 years.
 This represents 87% of the total TMDL sediment reduction goal for the Napa River watershed.
-In 2017, 837 feet of channel banks were mapped as eroding or unstable throughout the Rutherford Reach, this represents a slight increase in eroding banks measured in 2016 (455 linear feet) and is likely the result of the multiple high flows events experienced during the winter of 2017 which exacerbated erosion at some existing sites and created several new areas of bank erosion.
-However, the overall net reduction of eroding stream banks measured since inception of the Project is 94% compared to the 2009 baseline conditions; exceeding the performance standard of a 75% reduction in active stream bank erosion throughout the entire Project reach.
+In 2018, 526 linear feet of stream bank was mapped as eroding or unstable throughout the Rutherford Reach, this represents a decrease from linear footage of eroding bank measured in 2017 (837 linear feet) and a reduction in bank erosion sites detected in 2018 (13) as opposed to 20 bank erosion sites surveyed in 2017.
+The overall net reduction of eroding stream banks measured since inception of the Project is 96% compared to the 2009 baseline conditions; exceeding the performance standard of a 75% reduction in active stream bank erosion throughout the entire Project reach.

-A total of 2.1 acres of non-native invasive and Pierce host vegetation was documented and treated in 2017.
-Species treated included Himalayan blackberry, native/hybrid CA grape, Vinca, Mugwart and Arundo.
-Survey results in 2017 for reaches 4 through 9 indicate that overall survivorship of installed native shrubs and trees ranged from 79% (Reach 4) to 123% in (Reach 8), at or well above plant establishment criteria set forth in the monitoring plan.
-Results from line intercept surveys indicate that native cover, on average, is approximately 52% herbaceous, 14% woody shrub and 34% tree cover types.
-Approximately 53% of the vegetation measured in 2017 at a given transect ranged between 0 and 3 feet tall, while approximately 44% of the vegetation measured ranged between 3 and 15 feet in height.
-Several trees (primarily cottonwoods, willows and alders) measured in reaches 1, 3, 8 and 9 in 2017 were 15 feet or greater in height, providing data for the next height class and documenting maturation of the over story canopy within Project restoration areas.
-In general, the increase in relative native cover and average height represents a positive trend in vegetation establishment at the restored sites, likely providing greater habitat value within the riparian corridor of the Napa River.
+A total of 1.9 acres of non-native invasive and Pierce host vegetation was documented and treated in 2018.
+Species treated included Himalayan blackberry, native/hybrid CA grape, Vinca, Mugwart and

+Arundo.
+Survey results in 2018 for reaches 4 through 9 indicate that overall survivorship (when including natural recruitment) of installed native shrubs and trees was 106% (Reaches 5-7 and 9) and 123% at Reach 8, well above plant establishment criteria set forth in the monitoring plan.
+Results from line intercept surveys indicate that native cover, on average, is approximately 55% herbaceous, 18% woody shrub and 27% tree cover types.
+In general, the successful natural recruitment of native species (leading to survivorship counts greater than 100%) and the increase in relative native cover represents a positive trend in vegetation establishment at the restored sites, providing greater habitat value within the riparian corridor of the Napa River.
+Snorkel surveys conducted in the spring of 2018 found several age classes (young-of-year, 1+, 2+) of steelhead utilizing the aquatic habitat structures indicating spawning and rearing is occurred within the Project reach.

 Overall, the created instream and terrestrial habitat is providing important foraging and rearing areas for native wildlife.
-While measured bank erosion increased slightly from that which was measured in 2016, the slight increase can be attributed to the multiple high flow events experienced during water year 2016/2017 and the rate of erosion can be considered at "back ground" levels.
+Bank erosion decreased from that which was measured in the previous year and is likely taking place at the rate which can be considered a "back ground" rate.
 With continued monitoring and focused management of the restored areas the Project reach will continue to provide high value ecological services for the flora and fauna that reside within the Napa River watershed.